RAF Church Fenton, Yorkshire

 Hangars.

-There was also a Bellman 14bay 175ft x 87ft x 25ft, Bellman's were usually used on fighter airfields as they were too low to take bombers.
+There was also a Bellman 14bay 175ft x 87ft x 25ft, Bellman's were usually used on fighter/training airfields as they were too low to take bombers.

 'C' shed being constructed in 1937.
 Pre war hangars were named as sheds in RAF parlance.